rbotarleanu/graph-algorithms-visualised/README.md

 # TODO
 - generate the positions using a spring layout
-- make edges be able to be directed (node1 -> node2)
-- add collision detection for nodes (make the node not being dragged bounce)
 - be able to select a source node
 - run dfs (change colors as it goes)
+- add a legend showing what the edge gradient means etc.

 # Algorithms